TIPS ON FOSTERING A BABY ANIMAL

 Bring the baby animal to the vet’s AS SOON AS POSSIBLE for proper medical advice.
 The vet will advise if deworming can be done.
 Certain worms like hookworms are very deadly and can cause death.

-Holding the baby animal close to your heart is very comforting.
+Holding the baby animal close to your heart is very comforting for them.

 Tips on fostering a baby bird